danfuzz/samizdat/doc/library-guide/If.md

 not the `elseFunction`: The condition for "then" is that all of the `functions` succeed, which is trivially true in this case.

+Note that the argument list is "stretchy" in front, which isn't representable in real Samizdat syntax.

 **Syntax Note:** Used in the translation of some multiple-binding `if` forms.

 #### `class.cases(testFunction, valueFunctions, optDefaultFunction?) -> . | void`